How to Implement Change Management on a Global Scale

-- Building competencies throughout all levels of employees
+- Building competencies in employees at all levels

 2. Build internal competencies at all levels

-Many global organizations benefit from strategically selecting local trainers for each region of the organization— people who are embedded in the processes of that region and are ingrained in the culture.
-Sending these individuals through the Prosci Train-the-Trainer Program allows them to conduct role-based training programs in their regions with the cultural norms and business operations at the forefront, ensuring successful training delivery and skill building.
+Many global organizations benefit from strategically selecting local trainers and ambassadors for each region of the organization—people who are embedded in the processes of that region and are ingrained in the culture.
+Earning Train-the Trainer credentials enables these individuals to conduct role-based training programs in their regions while incorporating cultural norms and local business operating approaches to ensure successful training delivery and skill building.

 As the organization equips more individuals with core change management competencies, virtual communities of practice can provide ongoing opportunities to share best practices.

-For change management capability to be successful in a global organization, it is important that each region sees change management resources and tools as something meant “for them,” not something that is handed down from a corporate entity in another hemisphere.
-While having a common language and process for change is essential, it is equally important that they communicate the common language and process in ways that resonate with each region.
+…and make the methodology and tools work for your organization.
+For change management capability to be successful in a global organization, it is important that each region sees change management resources and tools as something meant “for them” and not something that is handed down from a corporate entity in another hemisphere.
+Although having a common language and process for change is essential, it is equally important that they communicate the common language and process in ways that resonate with each region.

 The global organizations that are most successful in building enterprise change management take the time to adapt change management training, tools and resources to meet the needs of global locations.
-This could include:
+This may include:

-- Translating the materials into the languages spoken in that region
+- Translating materials into languages spoken in that region

 - Adapting imagery to resonate with each culture